pdumais/evpn/README.md

 Ping 10.100.3.102 from 10.100.3.103  Pass
 ```

 This is good.
 But what about being able to ping across the overlay?
-We can check that the host-agent has received the prefix advertisements and has installed the proper FDB entries:
+We can check that the host-agent has received the mac advertisements and has installed the proper FDB entries:
 ```
 pat@pat:~$ sudo ip netns exec evpn-1 bridge fdb show | grep "00:00:00:00:00:00"
 00:00:00:00:00:00 dev vxlan1 dst 10.0.0.102 self permanent